rails-lambda/crypteia/README.md

       - staging
       - production
 ```

-This variable can be used to get SSM variables that follow this path: `/myapp/${RailsEnv}/MY_VARIABLE`.
-The `template.yaml` file will then look like this:
+This parameter can be used to fetch SSM-backed environment variables that leveage dynamic paths like `/myapp/${RailsEnv}/MY_VARIABLE`.
+The `template.yaml` file will then look like this example below.
+This way you can have one different SSM variable for each one of your environments in a single AWS account.

 ```yaml
 Environment:
   Variables: